 What do they do?

 Support Volunteers provide a highly visible role within our organisation.
 You will be acting to greet visitors in a timely and friendly manner, welcome clients and maintain client privacy and confidentiality in supporting all the work we do.
 These volunteers provide a leading way to engage with our organisation and work directly and provide a life-changing engagement with those we work with.
-Support Role JDPS
+You can find out more about the role by clicking here Support Role JD

-To apply for all non clinical voluntary positions, please complete a Volunteer-Application-Form-2021.
-If you require further information about volunteering at Youthline please contact us on 01344 311200 or e- mail email@example.com
+To apply for all non clinical voluntary positions, please complete a Volunteer Application Form.
+If you require further information about volunteering at Youthline please contact us on 01344 311200 or e- mail firstname.lastname@example.org

 What do they do?